saltedge/sca-identity-service-example/saltedge-sca-service-spring/README.md

     }
     ```
 1. Create a service which will provide info required by SCA SDK Module (Service should implement `ServiceProvider` interface and should have `@Service` annotation):
-      In case of EMBEDDED AUTHENTICATION `getAuthorizationPageUrl()`
-    ```java
-    public interface ServiceProvider {
-        // Provides URL of authentication page of Service Provider for redirection in Authenticator app.
-        // enrollSessionSecret is created by SDK
-        String getAuthorizationPageUrl(String enrollSessionSecret);

-        // Find User entity by authentication session secret code.
-        // sessionSecret is created by Service Provider
-        // Should be created when user already authenticated and need to connect Authenticator App (SDK) String getUserIdByAuthenticationSessionSecret(String sessionSecret);

-        // Provides code name of Service Provider (e.g demo-bank-code) String getProviderCode();

-        // Provides human readable name of Service Provider (e.g. Demo Bank)
-        // Will be displayed for end customers
-        String getProviderName();

-        // Provides logo image of Service Provider
-        // Will be displayed for end customers
-        String getProviderLogoUrl();

-        // Provides email of Service Provider for clients support
-        // Will be displayed for end customers
-        String getProviderSupportEmail();

-        // Notifies application about receiving new authenticated Action request.
-        // It can be Sign-in to portal action or Payment action which requires authentication.
-        Long onAuthenticateAction(AuthenticateAction action);

-        // Notifies application about confirmation or denying of SCA Authorization void onAuthorizationConfirmed(Authorization authorization);
-    }
-    ```
-1. Use for callback service `ScaSdkService`:
-    * `getClientConnections(userId)` returns all connections with authenticators for user;
-    * `revokeConnection(connectionId)` should be invoked in case when Authenticator Connection should be revoked;
-    * `createConnectAppLink()` returns App-Link (Deep-Link) for initiating enrollment flow in the Salt Edge Authenticator application;
-    * `createConnectAppLink(authSessionSecret)` returns App-Link (Deep-Link) with `authSessionSecret` for initiating enrollment flow in the Salt Edge Authenticator application;
-    * `createAuthorization(userId, title, description)` returns new Authorization for user with required title and description, and send notification about new authorization;
-    * `getAuthorizations(userId)` returns all Authorizations for user;
-    * `onUserAuthenticationSuccess(authSessionSecret, userId)` should be invoked when oAuth authentication flow ends successfully and user should be redirected back to app.
-Return ReturnTo Url with new accessToken;
-    * `onUserAuthenticationFail(authSessionSecret, errorMessage)` should be invoked when oAuth authentication failed and user should be redirected back to app.
-Return ReturnTo Url with error;
-    * `createAction(code)` creates an Action entity with required code and returns it;
-    * `getActionByUUID(actionUUID)` returns Action by `actionUUID`;
-    * `getActionStatus(actionUUID)` returns Action's status by `actionUUID`;
-    * `createActionAppLink(actionUUID)` return App-Link (Deep-Link) for initiating Action authentication flow in the Salt Edge Authenticator application;
+    * `getAuthorizationPageUrl(String enrollSessionSecret)` - Provides URL of authentication page of Service Provider for redirection in Authenticator app. `enrollSessionSecret` is created by SDK;
+    (**Ignore if REDIRECT authentication is not supported**)
+    * `getUserIdByAuthenticationSessionSecret(String sessionSecret)` - Find User entity by authentication session secret code. `sessionSecret` is created by Service Provider and should be created when user already authenticated and need to connect Authenticator App (SDK);
+    * `getProviderCode()` - Provides code name of Service Provider (e.g demo-bank-code);
+    * `getProviderName()` - Provides human readable name of Service Provider (e.g. Demo Bank).
+Will be displayed for end customers;
+    * `getProviderLogoUrl()` - Provides logo image of Service Provider.
+Will be displayed for end customers;
+    * `getProviderSupportEmail()` - Provides email of Service Provider for clients support.
+Will be displayed for end customers;
+    * `onAuthorizationConfirmed(Authorization authorization)` - Notifies application about confirmation or denying of SCA Authorization;
+    * `onAuthenticateAction(AuthenticateAction action)` - Notifies application about receiving new authenticated Action request.
+It can be Sign-in to portal action or Payment action which requires authentication;
+    (**Ignore if Instant Action flow is not supported**)

+1. Use service `ScaSdkService` for backward communication between Application and SCA SDK Module.
+Using of service functions is not mandatory and depends on implemented features (Enrollment, Instant Enrollment, Authorization and Instant Action)

+    Connections management:
+    * `createConnectAppLink()` - returns App-Link (deep-link) for initiating Enrollment flow in the Authenticator application.
+    (**Ignore if mobile client not supports enrollment initiated by App-Link**);
+    * `createConnectAppLink(authSessionSecret)` - returns App-Link (deep-link) with `authSessionSecret` for initiating Instant Enrollment flow in the Salt Edge Authenticator application;
+    (**Ignore if mobile client not supports enrollment initiated by App-Link**);
+    * `getClientConnections(userId)` - returns all Connections to Authenticators for User.
+Can be used for further Connections management by Service Provider (e.g. revoking);
+    * `revokeConnection(connectionId)` - invoke for revoking of Authenticator Connection.
+After that Authenticator will not receive pending Authorizations;
+    * `onUserAuthenticationSuccess(enrollSessionSecret, userId)` - should be invoked when REDIRECT authentication flow ends successfully and user should be redirected back to Authenticator app.
+Returns `ReturnTo Url` with `accessToken`.
+Where  `enrollSessionSecret` is unique code of enrollment session provided by `ServiceProvider.getAuthorizationPageUrl()`;
+    * `onUserAuthenticationFail(enrollSessionSecret, errorMessage)` - should be invoked when REDIRECT authentication failed and user should be redirected back to Authenticator app.
+Return `ReturnTo Url` with error;

+    Authorizations management:
+    * `createAuthorization(userId, confirmationCode, title, description)` - create new Authorization for user with required title, description and confirmationCode, and send push notification about new pending Authorization;
+    * `getAllAuthorizations(userId)` - returns all Authorizations for user;
+    * `getAuthorizationById(authorizationId)` - returns Authorization by ID;

+    Instant Actions management (**Ignore if Instant Action flow is not supported**):
+    * `createAction(code)` - creates an Action entity with required code;
+    * `createActionAppLink(actionUUID)` - return App-Link (deep-link) for initiating Instant Action authentication flow in the Salt Edge Authenticator application;
+    * `getActionByUUID(actionUUID)` - returns Action by `actionUUID`;
+    * `getActionStatus(actionUUID)` - returns Action's status by `actionUUID`;

 ----
 Copyright © 2019 Salt Edge. https://www.saltedge.com